 Meantime, the damage at the adjacent Prince of Peace Lutheran School building was much more extensive, since that structure received over afoot of water within the building and required a much more extensive re-rehabilitation in order to return it to usefulness.

 Unfortunately, some of the articles which belonged to the church were removed and needlessly destroyed by well-meaning volunteers because the members of the Church Council had been displaced by the storm and could not adequately supervise the decision-making processes that were going on during the "mucking-out" phase of the restoration work.Unfortunately, some of the components of the organ were amongst those things which were lost during this process!

-All-in-all, however, the organ fared REMARKABLY well for having lived through an ordeal like this.
+-all, however, the organ fared REMARKABLY well for having lived through an ordeal like this.

 Because of the painful reality that at this juncture, the church could not possibly be in a self-supporting mode; largely because the neighborhood it serves remains completely devastated, the leadership of this congregation voted to lease the Prince of Peace facilities to the Lutheran Church-Missouri Synod-based Laborers for Christ for up to three years while the Laborers and other volunteers who come and stay at the POPLC facilities restore other Lutheran churches in town,as well as help both members and other neighbors in the NO East neighborhood.

 The only request the leaders of this organization make is for the recipient to purchase the necessary materials while the "laborers",who serve as crew leaders and the volunteers provide the muscle for"mucking-out" the houses, followed by restoring them after the mechanicals and electrical systems have been inspected and replaced as needed by local contractors (a New Orleans city inspection requirement!)